Services

 • Blurred vision

-• Palpitation and or nervousness
+• Palpitation and/or nervousness

 Medication: Anticonvulsants

-You may have been prescribed Anticonvulsants such as Carbamazepine, Gabapentin or Pregabalin.
-Indications for its use in pain include the reduction in pain signals (glutamate) transmission; stabilization of overly excited nerves and consequently reducing the amount of pain signals to the brain.
+You may have been prescribed Anticonvulsants, such as Carbamazepine, Gabapentin or Pregabalin.
+Indications for its use in pain include the reduction in pain signals (glutamate) transmission; stabilization of overly excited nerves and, consequently, reducing the amount of pain signals to the brain.
 The dosage used in treatment of pain is far lower than that required to treat fits or seizures.

 What to watch out for:

-• Common but temporary side effects may include dizziness, drowsiness, headache, skin rash, fatigue, nausea, vomiting and or loss of appetite.
-Inform your doctor if you experience any of them
+• Common but temporary side effects may include dizziness, drowsiness, headache, skin rash, fatigue, nausea, vomiting and/or loss of appetite.
+Inform your doctor if you experience any of them.

 • Do not abruptly stop taking an anticonvulsant.
-Your health professional will slowly reduce the dosage of this medicine so that you won't develop withdrawal symptoms such as anxiety, nausea, pain, sweating, and insomnia
+Your health professional will slowly reduce the dosage of this medicine so that you won’t develop withdrawal symptoms, such as anxiety, nausea, pain, sweating and insomnia.

-Medication: Opioids
+Medication: Opioid

-Opioids such as Oxycodone, Morphine or Fentanyl are used in chronic refractory pain by blocking the pain signals in the central nervous system.
+Opioids, such as Oxycodone, Morphine or Fentanyl, are used in chronic refractory pain by blocking the pain signals in the central nervous system.
 It is not reserved only for cancer pain but also for moderate to severe pain as well.
-The fear of addictions and dependence is unfounded when used under your pain specialist supervision; addiction or drug-dependencies are minimal or negligible.
+The fear of addiction and dependence is unfounded when used under your pain specialist’s supervision; addiction or drug-dependencies are minimal or negligible.Mode of delivery:

 • Transdermal patch: Provides round-the-clock systemic delivery of Fentanyl analgesic for 72 hours.
 The patch should be applied on intact skin.
-Apply patch by pressing it firmly in place and held on for a minimum of 30 seconds to ensure adherence
+Apply patch by pressing it firmly in place and held on for a minimum of 30 seconds to ensure adherence.

 What to watch out for:

-Opioids may often cause side effects such as:
+Opioids may often cause side effects, such as:

 • Constipation